You’ve got your health. Check.

-Back in 2003 Robert Emmons and Michael McCullough conducted and published research in the Journal of Personality and Social Psychology on the effects of practicing gratitude on a regular basis.
-It’s amazing to read that amongst the hundreds of participants who were either asked to take a small amount of time out each day to record things they were grateful for or to record the frustrations they’d face or to simply record things that had affected them in their daily life, that those who were assigned the task of recording gratitude experienced fewer symptoms of illness, they exercised more, they were more optimistic and had better self-esteem, they felt healthier and slept better and longer.
+Back in 2003, Robert Emmons and Michael McCullough conducted and published research in the Journal of Personality and Social Psychology on the effects of practising gratitude on a regular basis.
+Amongst the hundreds of participants who were either asked to take a small amount of time out each day to record what they were grateful for or to record the frustrations they’d face or to simply record things that had affected them in their daily life, that those who were assigned the task of recording gratitude experienced fewer symptoms of illness, they exercised more, they were more optimistic and had better self-esteem, they felt healthier and slept better and longer.
+In fact, another study found that practising gratitude also reduced the occurrence and duration of depression.

 So why wouldn’t you practice gratitude for a few moments a day?

 - Start a gratitude journal or list.
-Write down the things that you are thankful for each day.
+Write down the things that you are thankful for each day, perhaps a list of 3-5 things and use the gratitude prompts below to guide you.
 You can even try an app like Get Gratitude (iOS) or Bliss Gratitude Journal for Android.

 - Instagram the things you are thankful for or take photographs